-Rest assured, dear readers, that the chocolate sandwich recipe that follows is a far cry from Hershey’s plunked on Wonder bread.
+“According to Mark Zanger’s American History Cookbook, the Toasted Chocolate Sandwich first appeared in a 1938 collection of recipes from a ladies auxiliary group in Idaho,” explains author Susan Russo.
+“It consisted of nestling several pieces of a Hershey’s milk chocolate bar between two crunchy slices of toasted bread.”
+Rest assured, dear readers, that this chocolate sandwich recipe that follows is a far cry from Hershey’s plunked on Wonder bread.
 Oh so far.
 Although while on the topic of white bread and chocolate, in France they oft forego toasting the bread and just plunk a lovely chocolate bar on a torn baguette.
 We daresay that would do the trick quite nicely, too.–Renee Schettler Rossi

-- 2 slices crusty French bread (each about 1/2 inch thick)
+- 2 slices crusty French bread, (each about 1/2 inch [12 mm] thick)

 - 1 teaspoon extra-virgin olive oil